dvdmtw98/notes/My Vault/Cyber Security/Tools/Splunk.md

 **Arguments**: Variables to apply to the function
 **Clauses**: Defines how the results are grouped/defined

-Boolean Operators (AND, OR, NOT) - No operator implies AND
+**Boolean Operators (AND, OR, NOT)**
+No operator between fields implies AND
 Booleans are evaluated in the order NOT, OR, AND

-Transforming Commands: Commands that create statistics and visualizations
 Search Modes: Fast, Smart, Verbose

+**Transforming Commands**
+Commands that create statistics and visualizations
+SPL that contains an transforming command is always executed in smart mode
+e.g. Top, Rare, Stats

+Time related operation (Earliest & Latest) specified in the SPL will have precedence over the Time Picker range

+#### Splunk Fields

+Time, Index, Source, Host, Source Type are fields added by default in Splunk
+They are generated when Splunk Indexes the data

+**Field Types**: ∝ (Character), # (Numeric)

 #### Knowledge Objects